pkunray/octopusai/docs/BUG_DETECTION.md

 >   ```

 In summary, the success rate for this task was **33%**, with only one out of three executions yielding the correct diagnosis.

+## TODO

+Create a Developer agent that, based on the bug report, creates a bug-fix branch, implements the code fix, and opens a pull request.
+(Github Operation Tools)
+Create a QA agent that, tests the fix solution from the developer agent.
+(Computer use Tool)